-If you’re interested in finding out how the sockeye salmon compared to coho salmon, check out my article here, Coho Salmon vs Sockeye: What’s The Difference?
+If you’re interested in finding out how coho salmon compared, check out my article here, Coho Salmon: What’s The Difference?

 How Much Does Sockeye Salmon and Pacific Cod Cost

-The costs for sockeye or pacific cod will vary depending on how the fish are caught.
-A cod caught in the ocean will definitely be more expensive than farm-raised cod.
+The costs for fish will vary depending on how the fish are caught.
+A fish caught in the ocean will definitely be more expensive than a fish farm-raised.

-When purchasing pacific cod or sockeye, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, sockeye salmon or pacific cod?
+When purchasing either one, be sure to check the label to see if it is wild-caught or farmed salmon.
+Let’s take a close look at their prices.

 Sockeye salmon is more expensive than pacific cod.
 The average cost for wild caught sockeye is $14.99 per pound while the average cost for wild caught pacific cod is $8.99 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.

-I checked the local Shopright supermarket, in store and online, and found the following prices for sockeye and pacific cod.
+I checked the Shopright supermarket, in store and online, and found the following prices.